Neutrality of a magnetized two-flavor quark superconductor: Numerical analysis

 0.2cm

 Finally, we show in Fig. \ref{g2SC2SC} the behavior of $\Delta$ and $\delta\mu$ at $\mu=0.4$ GeV for two large values of $\rho=1.15$ (left panel) and 1.4 (right panel).
 In presence of a magnetic field, we observe that even if $\rho>0.8$, quark matter is not necessarily in the 2SC phase.
 In Fig.~\ref{g2SC2SC}(a) we see that most of the time $\Delta$ is larger than $\delta\mu$ which is the 2SC phase but in the range of $\tilde{e}B\sim 0.4-0.5$ GeV$^2$, $\Delta$ becomes zero.
-This happens again at the Clogston-Chandrasekhar limit, but at a magnetic field value that is about 4 times larger than for the g2SC phase.
+The critical magnetic field value is about 4 times larger than for the g2SC phase.
 This is because the mismatch $\delta\mu$ in the charged CSC phase does not get as severely stressed by the magnetic field.
 We also note that due to the vanishing gap, this phase can no longer be classified as the 2SC phase.
 In Fig. \ref{g2SC2SC}(b) we see that for very large values $\rho=1.4$, $\Delta$ is always above $\delta\mu$ in the entire range of $\tilde{e}B$.
 Thus, this phase is the usual 2SC phase.